alejoar/Flask-Azure-Storage/README.md

 ```

 ## Read more
 There are plenty more things you can do.
-For more examples, [check the Azure Storage SDK for Python samples](https://github.com/Azure/azure-storage-python/tree/cb51c567c5bdc1192482c7fc96cc89dad4879a29/samples)
+For more examples, [check out the Azure Storage SDK for Python samples](https://github.com/Azure/azure-storage-python/tree/cb51c567c5bdc1192482c7fc96cc89dad4879a29/samples)